Tim-Mulhearn/mars-rover-photos/README.md

 - Simple, responsive layout.

 ## Run
 - Edit index.html.
-- Uncomment the function: DATA FETCH (DIRECT)
+- Comment the function: NETLIFY VERSION , NETLIFY HELPER
-- Comment the function: NETLIFY PROXY VERSION
+- Uncomment the functions: DATA FETCH
-- Add your NASA API key (search for `api_key`): const api_key = 'DEMO_KEY', or just use DEMO_KEY(limited calls).
+- Add your NASA - API key (search for `api_key`): const api_key = 'DEMO_KEY', or just use DEMO_KEY(limited calls).
 - Open `index.html` in any browser (or use a simple local server).
 No build step required.